TarcisioLOliveira/SolidPrep/elements/README.md

   constitutive matrix (D) and the linear elasticity matrix (B);
 - the `Nf` matrix, that is, the boundary integral of the interpolation matrix, used for calculating the `f` vector (global and local nodal force vectors);
-- the `h` matrix, that is, the elemental tensor used for Helmholtz filtering.
+- the `h` matrix, that is, the elemental tensor used for Helmholtz filtering;
+- the elemental matrix for radial machining constraint (`phir`);
+- the elemental matrix for the gradient of the machining constraint (`phig`).

-The respective matrices can be calculated by running the script with the arguments `-k`, `-DB`, and `-Nf`.
+The respective matrices can be calculated by running the script with the arguments `-k`, `-DB`, `-Nf`, etc..
 The result is printed and can be copy-pasted into the C++ source file, only requiring the necessary variables to be properly defined in the same scope.